 Polished Concrete Pour

-A shallow layer of self-leveling liquid is applied to an existing subfloor, then polished once dry.
+A shallow layer of self-levelling liquid screed is applied to an existing subfloor, then polished once dry.

 Polished Concrete Overlay

 In some cases, a very thin layer of polished concrete overlay is installed over existing damaged concrete floors.